luizbgomide/sovereign/tutorial.md

 **Choose Feats.** The "Feats" column for level 1 Partial Expert/Partial Mage says I get "1 Non-combat + 1 Any", which means I can select any feat that doesn't have the crossed swords icon, and then any feat I want.

 First, I'll pick up [Gifted Chirurgeon](/feats#gifted-chirurgeon) at rank 1 to be *even better* at healing.
-This gives me Heal as a bonus skill, and since I already have Heal at +1, I can make a free improvement.
+This gives me Heal as a [Bonus Skill](/rules#bonus-skill), and since I already have Heal at +1, I can make a free improvement.
 I'll improve my Shoot to +1.

 For my other feat, I'll pick up [Deadeye](/feats#deadeye-c) at rank 1 to do more damage with my bow.
-This gives me Shoot as a bonus skill, and since I already have Shoot at +1, I can make a free improvement.
+This gives me Shoot as a [Bonus Skill](/rules#bonus-skill), and since I already have Shoot at +1, I can make a free improvement.
 I'll improve my Know to 1.

 ![small](/assets/images/choose-feats.png)